Table of Contents

 Ayurvedic Medicinal Herbs and Useful Medicines

 In Ayurveda, for Alzheimer’s and dementia, the medicinal herbs with Vatahara, Rasayana, and Medhya action are used.
 Along with the herbs, Panchakrama (Shirobasti, Basti, Nasya) is also used.
 For Nasya, Brahmi Ghrita is used.
 In Shirobasti, Brahmi and Himsagar Taila are used.
-Daily intake of turmeric powder in dose of 2-3 grams is recommended.
+Daily intake of turmeric powder in a dose of 2-3 grams is recommended.
 Food which is easy to digest and nutritious and without excess spice, salt and oil is recommended.

 Turmeric – Curcuma longa

 Haridra (also known as Rajni, Nisha, Nishi, Haldi, Haladhi, Turmeric) consists of the dried and cured rhizomes of Curcuma longa Linn.
 It mainly contains essential oil and curcumin.
 It is bitter, and pungent in taste (Rasa), pungent after digestion (Vipaka), and is hot in effect (Virya).
 It is Ruksha (drying) in quality (Guna).
 Turmeric balances vitiated Kapha and Pitta.
 It is anthelmintic (Krimighna) and poison-destroying (Vishaghna).
 It is used in all type of skin diseases both internally and externally.
-As it is drying in nature, it reduces excessive phlegm in body.
+As it is drying in nature, it reduces excessive phlegm in the body.
 It detoxifies blood.

 The pharmacological activities of Curcuma longa extract are reported to have significant effects on the human body.
 It is anti-oxidant, anti alzheimer’s, anti cancerous, anti viral, abortificient, anticonvulsant, anti hepatotoxic, anti hyper cholesterolemic, anti hyperlipemic, anti inflammatory, anti spasmodic, CNS depressant, plasma bilirubin decreaser, platelet aggregation inhibitor and weight gain inhibitor.
-It is beneficial for heart.
-Anything which is good for heart is also beneficial for brain.
+It is beneficial for the heart.
+Anything which is good for the heart is also beneficial for the brain.
 It has significant antioxidant action and protects against neurodegenerative diseases.
 Curcumin has potent anti-amyloidogenic effects for Alzheimer‘s beta amyloidfibrils.